 MRI conducted with a contrast fluid called gadolinium can show whether the lesions are active (recent) and if there’s evidence of preexisting inflammation or lesions.
 If lesions don’t appear brighter on a high-contrast MRI, they are likely not new lesions and are older than three months.

-The type, size, and distribution of brain lesions in MS are also an important part of the McDonald criteria — the set of diagnostic criteria developed by an international panel of experts that’s most frequently used to diagnose MS and monitor MS disease progression.
+The type, size, and distribution of brain lesions in MS are also an important part of the McDonald criteria — the set of diagnostic criteria developed by an international panel of experts that’s most frequently used to diagnose MS.

 If you or your health care provider suspects your symptoms may be related to brain lesions, prompt attention is your best bet.
-A timely, thorough evaluation by a neurologist with specialized training is very important to identify the underlying cause of the lesions and recommend the most appropriate treatment plan.
+A timely, thorough evaluation by a neurologist with specialized training is very important to identify the presence of a lesion and determine the potential underlying cause.
+From there, your doctor can recommend the most appropriate treatment plan.

 The U.S. Food and Drug Administration (FDA) has approved more than two dozen disease-modifying therapies (DMTs) to treat relapsing or progressive MS. Different treatments for MS have varying mechanisms of action, which include: